-After adding an RTL language to your site with Weglot, you can customize how it displays by applying CSS rules to your layout.
+After adding an RTL language to your multilingual site with Weglot, you can customize how it displays by applying CSS rules to your layout.
 In the WordPress admin, go to Weglot > Language button design (Optional) and scroll down to Override CSS.
-Add any CSS rules you want in the textarea — you might want to change the font, size, line height and more to style languages to fit your design.
+Add any CSS rules you want in the textarea — you might want to change the font, size, line height and more to style the primary language to fit your design.

-That’s really all you have to do to add and style RTL languages with Weglot!
-You can read more about how Weglot supports RTL languages in the relevant documentation.
+That’s all you have to do to add and style RTL languages with Weglot!
+You can read more about how Weglot supports RTL languages in the documentation.

 7. Use images and icons that are culturally appropriate